Your browser is unsupported

 601 S Morgan St.

-More recently, Stauter-Halsted has turned to the study of refugees and forced migration in Eastern Europe, focusing especially on the period immediately following World War I. Her current project examines shifting borders, moving people, and population management in 1920s Poland, looking at the ways the Polish Second Republic dealt with the millions of residents transplanted as a result of war, revolution or return migration.
-The screening of this mobile population at war’s end and the regime of surveillance established thereafter tell us much about the way Polish officials and the wider settled community understood questions of national belonging, individual rights, citizenship, disease, crime, and threats to the democratic order.
+More recently, Stauter-Halsted has turned to the study of refugees and forced migration in Eastern Europe, focusing especially on the period immediately following World War I. Her current project examines shifting borders, moving people, and population management in 1920s Poland, looking at the ways the Polish Second Republic dealt with the millions of residents transplanted after war, revolution, and border changes in the region.

 For potential graduate students, she is currently accepting students wishing to specialize in modern East Central Europe, especially Poland, and who are able to conduct research in at least one East European language.
-She is particularly eager to train those interested in questions of human mobility, gender and sexuality, nationalism and imperial history, social historical questions, East European Jewish society, and in transnational topics.
+She is particularly eager to train those interested in questions of human mobility, gender and sexuality, nationalism and imperial history, social historical questions, and in transnational topics.

 Selected Publications